planetlabs/planet-client-python/docs/cli/cli-orders.md

 One of the newer features in Planet's Orders API is the ability to [order basemaps](https://developers.planet.com/apis/orders/basemaps/).
 The CLI does not yet support a 'convenience' method to easily create the JSON - you unfortunately can't yet use `planet orders request` to help form an orders request.
-But all the other CLI functionality supports it, due to the modular design of the CLI.
+But all the other CLI functionality supports ordering basemaps through the Orders API.

 You'll need to use a full orders request JSON.